-- Map the upstream supply chain of selected product component(s) sourced by all suppliers in a specific country. - Map the upstream supply chain of selected product component(s) sourced by a single supplier or self-owned facility. - Map the kind/characteristic of product component(s) through the entire supply chain. - Map the supply-chain actors involved in certain high-risk processes. - Conduct horizontal mapping for all suppliers in one tier.
+- Map the upstream supply chain of one product type (garments, footwear, electronics, or accessories). - Map the upstream supply chain of selected product component(s) sourced for all products, such as all the cotton or leather or cocoa used in all the products produced by a company. - Map the upstream supply chain of a component(s) used in a single product, either by one supplier or multiple suppliers. - Map the upstream supply chain of selected product component(s) sourced by all suppliers in a specific country. - Map the upstream supply chain of selected product component(s) sourced by a single supplier or self-owned facility. - Map the kind/characteristic of product component(s) through the entire supply chain. - Map the supply chain actors involved in certain high-risk processes. - Conduct horizontal mapping for all suppliers in one tier.